kristianlm/chicken-minissh/readme.md

 minissh will currently never initiate a key exchange (but will respond correctly to when the remote side initiates).

-## fix known bug: respect window limits

-if you run the dump example, you'll find the ssh client eventually prints out this:

-    channel 1: rcvd too much data 32768, win 0

-this is known and need to be implemented. output and error ports running under run-channel must block when their window-sizes aren't big enough.

 ## fix known bug: limit ssh packet sizes to 32k as per specification

 because `(display (make-string (* 1024 1024)))` fails, for example.